 “It’s kind of cool to visualize it (the QuitNow! data), but I feel like it’s kind of a separate thing,” Baier said.
 “In the end it’s more of like your will power.”
 As for his advice to others who want to quit, he said: “Remember you can’t even have one.”

 Whether it’s saving up for a new bed, putting together an emergency fund or buying a home, the goal of setting aside hundreds or thousands of dollars can be daunting.
 Oftentimes, there’s something in your spending habits that you could cut out and put the savings toward that goal, and can perhaps even keep you from going into debt for that purchase.
 Or, you can throw that money at existing debt to help you pay it off faster.
 And paying down your debt can have a positive impact on your credit.
-(You can see how your debt is affecting your credit by getting your free credit report summary, updated monthly, on Credit.com.)
+(You can see how your debt is affecting your credit by getting your free credit report summary, updated every 14 days, on Credit.com.)

 That’s not to say it’s easy, but tracking your spending and using that information to budget can help you come to terms with your priorities and how they align with your purchasing patterns.
 Like Baier experienced, there are a lot of free or inexpensive tools that can help you figure these savings out, making it easier to stay motivated in your savings goals.